spacemanspiff2007/sml2mqtt/docs/getting_started.rst

         crc16         : 56696

-Check if the meter reports the serial number unter obis``0100000009ff``.
+Check if the meter reports the serial number unter obis ``0100000009ff``.
-If not it's possible to configure another number for configuration matching.
+If not it's possible to configure another number (of even multiple ones) for configuration matching.
 If yes replace ``SERIAL_ID_HEX`` in the dummy configuration with the reported serial number (here ``11111111111111111111``).
-Modify the device configuration to your liking.
+Modify the device configuration to your liking (see configuration documentation).
 Run the analyze command again and see how the output changes and observe the reported values.